mjtsai1974/DevBlog/_posts/2018-06-11-bayesian-ml-bayesian-think.md

 </table>

 >This table reveals the already known prior.
->&#10113;suppose the accuracy of the medical detection is given in below table, where T stands for cancer of result, and F stands for being detected as a normal mass.
+>&#10113;suppose the accuracy of the medical detection is given in below table, where malignant stands for cancer of result, and benign stands for being detected as a normal mass.

 <table>
   <tr>